clivewalkden/clivewalkden.co.uk/source/_portfolio/nutritionx-magento2.md

 intro: A Magento 2 build for an award winning sports nutrition site.
 summary: [Infrastructure setup and configuration,Ongoing monitoring of the solution,Support and update planning,Module suggestion to improve sales and user experience,Security service setup and configuration]
 seo: false
+meta_title: Magento 2 Site Build for NutritionX
+meta_description: A Magento 2 build for an award winning sports nutrition site.
 ---

 NutritionX are here to change the game in sports nutrition.
 From their scientifically-formulated supplements created by world-leading nutritionists, to their expert-led consultancy services and dedication to clean sport through rigorous supplement testing, they look at the whole picture to ensure you perform at your peak.